hazanjon/sassas/README.md

 Built at BristolHack 2014.

-Better known as 'Syntactically Awesome Style Sheets Automated Service' is a tool designed to help developers with the trails of converting SASS & SCSS.
+Better known as 'Syntactically Awesome Style Sheets Automated Service' is a tool designed to help developers with the trials of working with SASS & SCSS.

 Multiple different services are provided: